daisy-12138/FAMDnet/README.md

 ## Introduction

-This is the official pytorch implementation of [Frequency Assisted Multi-Scale Dual-Stream Network for Low-quality Deepfake Detection].
+This is the official pytorch implementation of Frequency Assisted Multi-Scale Dual-Stream Network for Low-quality Deepfake Detection.

 ## Clone this repository